• Questions

 General

-The remaining 10% of construction costs, major equipment, and technology required in the hospital is covered by the hospital’s “local share”.
+• The remaining 10% of construction costs, major equipment, and technology is covered by a local share, with contributions from the City of Mississauga, philanthropic commitments, and future hospital revenues.

 As always, the highest standards of patient care will remain our top priority throughout redevelopment.
 Trillium Health Partners will continue to operate at all of our sites during construction.